Blueay/R_for_data_analysis/README.md

 # R_for_data_analysis
-this is a summary of the R all functions intro for data analysis!
+this is a summary of the used R-functions for data analysis!